 Silky soft tofu simmered in a savory, spicy bean sauce with minced meat and aromatics!
-This quick and easy mapo tofu is packed with umami flavor and it's a delicious main ready in 20 minutes.
-This is restaurant-quality saving you money!
+This quick and easy mapo tofu is packed with umami flavor.
+It's a delicious main ready in 20 minutes, restaurant-quality and saving you money!

 Jump to: